daKmoR/nested-dependencies-in-frontend/README.md

 ---
-title: Nested dependencies in frontend
+title: Nested Dependencies in Frontend
 published: false
-description: What are nested dependencies, why they exist, how they can harm the frontend and what you can do to solve it.
+description: What are nested dependencies, why do they exist, how they can harm frontend development, and what you can do to solve it?
 tags: javascript, import-maps, node, rollup
 ---

-So you got this awesome idea and you want to now actually do it.
-I am pretty sure you do not want to start from scratch so let's use existing open source packages.
+So you got this awesome idea and now you want to actually do it.
+I'm pretty sure you do not want to start from scratch, so let's use existing open source packages.

-If you want to play along - all the code is on [github](https://github.com/daKmoR/nested-dependecies-in-frontend).
+If you want to play along, all the code is on [github](https://github.com/daKmoR/nested-dependecies-in-frontend).

 For our example case, we wanna use lit-element and lit-html.